patching...

 There were four fatal collisions on Germantown Road between 2009 and 2011 — two occurred last year, according to data Montgomery County Police provided for the portion of Germantown Road between Interstate 270 and Wisteria Drive.

-Talks of reducing the limit began in 2008 but were amplified last year, Didone said, when a Northwest High School graduate was killed following an early morning crash at the intersection of Germantown and Middlebrook Roads.
+Talks of reducing the limit began in 2008 but were amplified last year, Didone said, when a following an early morning crash at the intersection of Germantown and Middlebrook Roads.

 Ivar Ramiro Candia, 18, died from injuries he sustained after his vehicle collided with a trash hauler at around 1 a.m.
 May, 6, 2011.
 According to police, the truck had the flashing yellow light at the intersection and the Audi that Candia was driving had the flashing red light, but the Audi passed through the intersection, police said.